AdamXCA/AdamXCA/How to Send the Email Automatically.md

-This is a very common and important question.
-The "Print to PDF" and "Download .txt" buttons work because they are client-side (they run only in the user's browser).

 Sending an email automatically is a server-side action.
 For security reasons, a browser (running your HTML/JS) cannot directly send an email.
 It would be a huge spam risk.